 In addition to the record levels of LGBT parenting (which are drawn from a 2010 Census analysis by the Williams Institute), HRC found both real need and profound opportunity for progress in a recently-completed survey conducted for HRC by Anzalone Liszt Grove—the largest survey of its kind on the needs, experiences and priorities of LGBT people in the South.

-- In Arkansas, nearly 65 percent of LGBT people report suffering verbal abuse.
+· In Alabama, nearly 65 percent of LGBT people report suffering verbal abuse.

-- And one in four LGBT parents raising children in these states are total legal strangers to the children they raise.
+· And 30 percent of LGBT parents raising children in these states are total legal strangers to the children they raise.

 A complete resource on Project One America’s vision and motivating research is available here.